runnndmc/eloquent-js/program-structure.md

 * Bindings are used to store data under a name - they can track the state in your program
 * The environment is the set of bindings that are defined
 * Functions are special values that encapsulate a piece of a program
-* A function call is an expression d may produce a value
+* A function call is an expression and may produce a value